Nicole-Lamb/reading-notes/README.md

 - I'm a comic and video game nerd and worked in comic retail for almost a decade.
 - I began to learn how to code through self-study and mentorship from a friend of mine from 2020-2022.
 - I am taking Code 102 through Code Fellows Self-Paced program to refresh on skills I have and build where I have gaps.
-- This is my first time using Markdown.
-I have noticed the similarity to the syntax Trello uses.
-As it turns out, they are using a modified version of Markdown!

 ### Table of Contents